-For example, you might use the Chase Ink Cash for the 5% and 2% categories that the Chase Ink Business Preferred or Chase Sapphire card, one of the best Chase credit cards, only earn 1 point per $1 on.
-Redeeming your points on the Ink Business Preferred makes each point worth 1.25 cents each when booking award travel through Chase.
+For example, you might use the Chase Ink Cash for the 5% and 2% categories that the Ink Business Preferred® Credit Card or a Chase Sapphire card, some of the best Chase credit cards, only earn 1 point per $1.
+Redeeming your points on the Ink Business Preferred makes each point worth 1.25 cents when booking award travel through Chase.

 Plus, you get access to the 1:1 point travel transfer partners like United, Southwest, Emirates, and Hyatt.

 The Amex Blue Business Plus earns Membership Rewards points just like The Business Platinum Card® from American Express or the American Express® Business Gold Card.
 With the Business Platinum, you can get 50% of your points back for a second redemption when booking award flights on AmexTravel.com.

 Verdict: Toss Up

 Both of these cards earn more value thanks to these extra benefits.